 One thing to note is that many natural store-bought dressings use oils that will solidify in the refrigerator.
 Homemade dressings often do this too.
 I can easily be remedied by allowing the dressing to come to room temperature before using (just let it sit out on the fridge while you prep your meal) or by shaking the bottle and placing it under warm tap water until the oil becomes liquid again.
 Easy peasy!

 In terms of purchasing, all of these dressings can be purchased at Whole Foods.
 You can likely find the Bragg’s, Primal Kitchen and Tessemae’s dressings at other natural grocery stores and some mainstream grocers — just look on the natural food aisle.
 I usually buy my Primal Kitchen products from Thrive Market.
 If you haven’t tried Thrive Market yet, it’s like Costco, but for natural products and it’s all online.
-I have a deal for $60 of free groceries + free shipping if you want to check it out.
+I have a deal for 20% off your first three orders + free shipping if you want to check it out.